twinsparked/shift-left-article/README.md

-# shift-left-article
+# Artifacts for the article "Shift left: developer XP"

-Artefacts referred by the article Shift left: developer XP
+Artifacts referred by the article Shift left: developer XP